The hourly rate charged for VCUP review is $140/hour.

 - Statute: Title 25, Article 16, Part 3 Colorado Revised Statutes (25-16-301 et seq., CRS).

-- Click on the Michie's Legal Resources link and then select “Colorado Revised Statutes.”
-Once the website opens, scroll down to the list of Titles.
+- Go to Michie's Legal Resources and scroll down to the list of Titles.

 - Open the Title menu, then follow the path provided below to view the specific Article.